 After her death, the seas around the village stopped yielding fish.
 No one could figure out why, but one night, a drunk fisherman took a leak facing the water, thus exposing his sizable genitalia to the water (and presumably to the ghost of the virgin).
-Apparently, she liked what she saw since after that the fish were there again.
+Apparently, she liked what she saw and after that the fish were plentiful.
 The villagers, understanding intuitively what they needed to do, began exposing themselves regularly and then they began to build larger than life statues of giant cocks to satisfy the nymphomaniac ghost.
 Over the years, the collection of phallic art was expandend and enlarged and the seashore became swollen with dicks.

 Rather than being filled with gay pickup artists, the park was filled with Korean senior citizens all posing next to the giant phalluses (or on them) and enjoying the scenic beauty of the rocky seashore and the huge collection of giant anthrpomorphic cocks.
 The father insisted on paying my admission and we all posed together for pictures with the many penises.